 Diversity of thought makes us stronger, not weaker.
-Without diversity we die off as a species.
+Without diversity, we die off as a species.
 We can no longer adapt to changes in the environment.
 We need each other to survive.

 Diversity is how we survive as a species.
 This is a quantifiable fact easily observed in the biological world.
 From niches to natural selection, diversity is the common theme of success for both the individual and the group.

 Take the central idea of natural selection: The genes, individuals, groups, and species with the most advantageous traits in a given environment survive and reproduce in greater numbers.
 Eventually, those advantageous traits spread.
 The overall population becomes more suited to that environment.
-This occurs at multiple levels from single genes to entire ecosystems.
+This occurs at multiple levels, from single genes to entire ecosystems.

 That said, natural selection cannot operate without a diverse set of traits to select from!
 Without variation, selection cannot improve the lot of the higher-level group.

-This is why I find it frustrating that we often seem to struggle with diversity of thought.
+We often seem to struggle with diversity of thought.
 This type of diversity shouldn’t threaten us.
 It should energize us.
 It means we have a wider variety of resources to deal with the inevitable challenges we face as a species.